 This smoker box tends to warp and rust fairly quickly.
 It's also on the small side, which means it won't hold too many wood chips at a time.

-This well-designed smoker box gets props for being one of the few v-shaped models available, which makes it able to fit under the rack of a gas grill.
+This well-designed smoker box gets props for being 1 of the few V-shaped models available, which makes it able to fit under the rack of a gas grill.

 It may rust and warp.
-Because it sits under the grill, putting the chips closer to the heat source, the chips burn up quickly and require replenishing.
+Because it sits under the grill, the chips burn up quickly and require replenishing.
 The fact that it is positioned underneath the grill makes replenishing awkward.